 If you have a valid Arizona state-issued EBT card and photo ID, then you can obtain up to four Phoenix Zoo tickets for $5 each!
 Because there have been so many attempts at fraud, they will make sure that the signature on your EBT card matches the signature on your photo ID.

 It is important to realize that this reduced price is only available on Sundays and does not include any additional Zoo experiences, such as 4-D Theater, Safari Train, Stingray Bay, the carousel or other features.

-Children’s Museum Tucson – $3 per person, up to 4 people
+Children’s Museum Tucson – $3 per person

 With so many interactive, playful exhibits for children, the Tuscon Children’s Museum is worth visiting again and again.
-The mini Nano exhibit, investigation station, imaginarium and special under-4 play area help children learn through play.
+The mini Nano exhibit, investigation station, imaginarium, and special under-4 play area help children learn through play.

 As a Museums for All partner, the museum must offer discounted admission ($3 or less) for families with EBT cards.
 They mention this discount on their website but do not specifically state what the exact price is.
 I have left a request for more information about this museum’s policies and I will update this post when I hear back.

 The museum is located at 200 S 6th Ave in Tucson.

 Flandrau Science Center & Planetarium – $3 or less per person